NEET-UG Exam Dates 2023

 MOKSH AI-based MBBS college predictor predicts your chances of getting a seat in All India Institute of Medical Sciences, New Delhi through All India Counselling 2023.
 For assessing your chances of getting a seat, the MOKSH Predictor algorithm takes categories/sub-category or various Quotas into consideration as per Govt. regulations.
 It also takes into account historical data published by Medical Counselling Committee (MCC) or State Dept. responsible for counselling of the respective state.

-With the introduction of NEXT, maximum students in India are getting attracted to USMLE prep from 1st year of MBBS since it simulates the new NMC Competency-based curriculum remarkably.
-US Healthcare system is considered as one of the best health care systems in the world because of numerous reasons like high rewards, excellent infrastructure, merit based assessment, open opportunities for Super specialties.
-Most of the countries try to replicate US health care assessment system for their Medical Graduates.
-USMLE exam is divided in 3 Parts.
-One can appear in USMLE Step 1 after 2nd Year, USMLE Step 2 CK during internship and Step-3 during residency (Medical PG).
-Unfortunately there is no prometric center in Goergia, But, all neighboring countries are having these centers.
+We are well aware of the difficulty of getting a PG in India.
+With the introduction of NEXT, maximum students in India are getting attracted to USMLE prep from 1st year of MBBS since it simulates the new NMC Competency-based curriculum much more easily.
+US Healthcare system is considered one of the best health care systems because of numerous reasons like High rewards, excellent infrastructure, Merit-based assessment, Open opportunities for Super specialties.
+Most of the countries trying to replicate the US health care assessment system for their Medical Graduates USMLE exam are divided into 3 Parts.
+One can appear in USMLE Step 1 after 2nd Year, USMLE Step 2 CK during an internship, and Step-3 during your residency (Medical PG).
+The USMLE is an online exam and can be taken at the PROMETRIC centers present across India.

-Due to the close proximity of Georgia to UK, many of the students plan to do their Medical PG from UK.
 Till 2024, the Professional & Linguistic Assessments Board Test (PLAB test) is the instrument to assess the skills and knowledge of an International Medical Graduate.
-It also judges whether they are fit to be trained to practice medicine in the UK.
+It also judges whether she is fit to be trained to practice medicine in the UK.